lloyd/lloyd.io/posts/2011-06-27-how-browserid-works.md

   3. gmail's javascript code on the client sends the public key up to a gmail server over SSL.
-  4. gmail signs the user's email address, the public key, and a validity interval generating a [JWT].
+  4. gmail signs the user's email address, the public key, and a validity interval generating a [JWT] (which is just a means of encoding a signed JSON object).
   5. gmail returns this bundle to the client as a response to the request in step 3.
-  6. JavaScript code served from gmail on the client invokes `navigator.id.registerVerifiedEmail()` on the client passing in the certificate.
+  6. JavaScript code served from gmail invokes `navigator.id.registerVerifiedEmail()` on the client passing in the certificate.
   7. The browser locates the private key generated in step #2 and